Crossing Number Bound in Knot Mosaics: Loops in the mosaic complement

-We now construct an argument showing that we can assume $D$ contains no loops while keeping $T$ minimal.
+We now construct an argument showing that we can assume $C$ contains no loops while keeping $T$ minimal.

-\begin{lemma} Let $M_n$ be a mosaic for a knot $K$ for which $T$ is minimal and the number of loops in dual $D$ is minimized over all such possible mosaics and for which $|D| \leq n-4$.
-Let $\{c_1,c_2,\dots,c_k\}$ be the set of loops in the dual.
+\begin{lemma} Let $M_n$ be a mosaic for a knot $K$ for which $T$ is minimal and the number of loops in mosaic complement $C$ is minimized over all such possible mosaics and for which $|C| \leq n-4$.
+Let $\{c_1,c_2,\dots,c_k\}$ be the set of loops in the mosaic complement.
 Then if the set of loops is not empty, at least one of the $c_i's$ contains a type II tile.

 \end{lemma}

 \begin{proof}